MicrosoftDocs/well-architected/well-architected/cost-optimization/create-culture-financial-responsibility.md

 ## Key design strategies

-Creating a culture of financial responsibility means cultivating an environment where individuals and teams prioritize wise financial decision-making and are held accountable for their financial actions.
-It involves cost transparency, skill development, and clear communication.
-Creating a culture of financial responsibility helps organizations manage their cloud costs more effectively.
-It helps ensure that the workload team prioritizes cost and makes decisions that increase the business value of the workload.
+Creating a culture of financial responsibility involves cost transparency, skill development, and clear communication.
+Be open about budgets and costs with the team.
+Hold regular workshops to teach cost-saving strategies.
+Invest in training for skills like budgeting and cloud cost management.
+Finally, set clear financial goals and encourage open communication for sharing ideas on cost optimization.

 ### Make budgets and costs transparent